axiom-data-science/modflow2netcdf/README.md

         Parameters
         ----------
 				variable : string (optional)
-					Variable name of data to plot
+					Data variable name to plot
 						default value = None (plot model surface) level : integer (optional)
-					Value representing the layer to plot
+					Number of layer to plot
 						default value = 0 (top layer)
 				time : integer (optional)
-					The time the data will be plotted at default value = 0
+					Time of data to be plotted
+						default value = 0
 				colormap : Colormap (optional)
 					Colormap to use for the plot